 - The first season finale; just when it looks like Geoff's won and is about to delete everything related to LoadingReadyRun, the ball-kicking robot Paul invented several episodes ago before basically being completely forgotten rides in, Ride of the Valkyries playing, and kicks Geoff in the balls, leaving him immobile so Graham can steal the iPhone he was about to delete everything with away.

 - In the season two episode "The Arms Race", Matt and James treating their Nerf war as Serious Business was mainly funny.
-Then Paul, misinterpreting a request from Graham, appears with a handmade weapon that is essentially a Nerf BFG, Up to Eleven.
+Then Paul, misinterpreting a request from Graham, appears with a handmade weapon that is essentially a Nerf BFG, Up to 11.

 - Jer constantly clubbing Alex in "Bros Clubbing Bros", only getting clubbed once.
 Then Alex gets dangerous.
-Doubles as a Call Back to their recent Desert Bus For Hope marathon, where a similar thing happened.
+Doubles as a Call-Back to their recent Desert Bus for Hope marathon, where a similar thing happened.